52North/wps-ng-client/README.md

 # WpsNgClient

-Web Processing Client using wps-js, angular 7, angular-materials 2 and flexbox This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.1.
+Web Processing Services client using wps-js, angular 7, angular-materials 2 and flexbox.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.1.

+# Live-example

+Test the functionalities on the [github.io page](https://mojioms.github.io/wps-ng-client/)

 ## Development server